-If discussions between the Headteacher and the Complainant prove fruitless, and the issue cannot be resolved to the Complainant's satisfaction, then the Headteacher will advise the Complainant that they may make a formal complaint to the Governing Body, by putting the complaint in writing to the Chair of Governors within 20 days.
+If discussions between the Headteacher and the Complainant prove fruitless, and the issue cannot be resolved to the Complainant's satisfaction, then the Headteacher will advise the Complainant that they may make a formal complaint to the Governing Body, by putting the complaint in writing to the Chair of Governors within 15 days.

-Stage 2 - Raise the Issue with the Chair of Governors
+b.
+Complaint about the Headteacher raised with the Chair of Governors